Compliance Does Not Equal Governance: Here’s Why

 Chief Information Security Officers (CISOs) and Chief Risk Officers (CROs) today want to declare as corporate policy a baseline set of controls that apply to all their applications running across their hybrid cloud.
 Then, they will add additional controls that specific applications must incorporate based on specific industry regulations, such as the Payment Card Industry (PCI), or laws like the Federal Information Systems Management Act (FISMA).
 With this, they want the ability to continuously monitor those applications for compliance with their policy and detect compliance drift.
 To accomplish this, they need both a Governance solution and a Compliance solution.

 Optimally, they will be able to achieve this in a single, integrated best-of-suite solution that contains both governance and compliance.
-Governance sets the policy, declaring all controls, both automated and manual with their related processes and procedures, that should be applied to an application.
+Governance sets the policy, declaring all controls, both automated and manual with their related processes and procedures, which should be applied to an application.
 Compliance solutions test the automated controls to see if they are in place and properly configured.
 But typically, automated controls constitute only 60% of the total control set; the other 40% consist of management, operational, and privacy non-automatable controls.
-Furthermore, most compliance solutions lack the ability to map their control tests to specific applications.
-Consequently, compliance-only solutions lack the ability to present evidence for IT auditors, industry regulators, CROs, or CISOs.
+Furthermore, most compliance solutions cannot map their control tests to specific applications.
+Consequently, compliance-only solutions cannot present evidence for IT auditors, industry regulators, CROs, or CISOs.

 The Governance & Compliance Solution

 Having a compliance-only module does not give you governance capability.
 Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platforms (CWPP) offer compliance scanning – which is necessary, but not sufficient.

 The bottom line – you should not invest in a compliance-only solution thinking it will solve your governance problem.
 Continuous cloud governance is what CISOs and CROs require.